DUB

 • Hungry travellers arriving on flights to Dublin are in luck as there are several restaurants to choose from outside security – the Mezzanine Food Court has Alcock & Brown serving breakfast, lunch and dinner or just pastries and coffees if you prefer something smaller, as well as Pulse, the healthy option.
 There is also a McDonald’s here.
 The arrivals hall itself has AMT Coffee for a quick caffeine fix and Marquette, a self-service restaurant.

-Top 5 airlines flying to Dublin
+Reviews of the top 5 airlines flying to Dublin

 See real verified KAYAK customer reviews for airlines flying to Dublin.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline from Australia to Dublin.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.